Foremark/Foremark/README.md

 - Supports flexible input formats ranging from Markdeep-like annotated plain text to explicit markups to meet various needs.
 In other words, you can write as explicitly as you want to!
 - Less unreliable tricks mean less corner cases.
 - The recommended file format uses the `.xhtml` extension.
 Most source tree browsing softwares display XHTML files in the raw code.
 This is more preferrable to the situation with Markdeep's HTML, which is likely to be inadequately "parsed" and mangled by less-functional viewers such as GitHub and GitLab.
+- The true offline experience — the self-contained bundle *really* includes every dependent library like KaTeX for LaTeX typesetting.

 ## How does it work?